pineapple-spire/pineapple-spire.github.io/index.md

 <details>
   <summary>👉 <strong>Analyst Guide</strong> (Click to expand)</summary>

-  This section provides a walkthrough of the Pineapple Spire analyst interface and its capabilities.
+  <p>This section provides a walkthrough of the Pineapple Spire analyst interface and its capabilities.

-  The analyst has the same capabilities as the user with aditional features.
+  The analyst has the same capabilities as the user with aditional features.</p>

   <h3>Financial Compilation Page</h3>

-  The analyst is able to use the financial compilation page.
+  <p>The analyst is able to use the financial compilation page.
 The financial compilation page features a x-year ($x \in [1, 99]$) forecast output of various financial information.
 Users are able to calculate their x-year forecast by choosing if they want to view their data using the average of the past three years information or use a percent multiplier from 0-100%.

   The user is able to toggle between the table view or a graph view for each financial category.

   The user is also able to choose what financial category to look at by checking on and off the boxes located on the top of the page.
 Users are also able to toggle on and off the heatmap.

-  The user is also able to save these changes to the financial compilation page and these changes will be reflected on the sustainability model page.
+  The user is also able to save these changes to the financial compilation page and these changes will be reflected on the sustainability model page.</p>

   <img src="images/user-guide/fc-page.png" alt="Financial Compilation page" width="600px">